BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*Harnessing the mighty power of nature, the caster summons forth bubbling, surging waters to spring from the ground and sweep their enemies from their feet.
-Those who venture too close to a river or pond will feel the full force of this power as they are buffeted by the raging currents the caster summons.*

 This power targets all enemy models within range.
 All enemy models within 6" of the caster are knocked Prone. **Cavalry** models are automatically treated as having suffered a Knocked Flying result on the Thrown Rider table — both rider and mount are then knocked Prone.

 **Channelled** — All enemy models instead suffer one Strength 3 hit after being knocked Prone or one Strength 9 hit if they are in a stream, river or similar water terrain feature.